 This section of the website gives you free access to a variety of curricula designed to make youth aware of invasive species and the damage they cause.
 There are many lessons and resources – for both classroom and outdoors – that engage students in the process of discovery.
-Click on the images below to download the curriculum or resources.

 A national standards-based Middle School curriculum that brings students on an exciting educational journey into the world of invasive species.
 Four lessons are designed for easy implementation in Middle School classrooms to deepen student knowledge of invasive species through close reading of relevant texts, team research projects, interactive mapping activities, and classroom reflection.